-The Translator's Practice: An Interview With Brett Jocelyn Epstein translator's practice translation agency list
+The Translator's Practice: An Interview With Brett Jocelyn Epstein Translators Around the World translation jobs

 This month “The Practicing Writer” considers an aspect of the craft and business of writing that many of us don't necessarily think about every day: translation.
 What does a translator do?
 What are the ties between writing and translation?
 And where can we learn more?
 In an interview with Erika Dreifus, Brett Jocelyn Epstein shares insights on these essential elements of the translator's craft and business.